 AEROMEDICAL CONCERNS: The lesions on the face may interfere with mask seal and helmet wear.
 Those over the shoulders may cause discomfort when wearing safety restraints or parachute harnesses.
+Patients with severe cystic acne may also have psychological problems relevant to military aviation duties.

 WAIVER: Normally, unrestricted waiver can be considered although severe cystic acne may dictate service group/aircraft limitation to avoid routine use of either helmet or mask.

-- 1. Dermatology consultation to ensure appropriate treatment for type of acne.
+Candidates with severe cystic acne are CD, no waiver.

-- 2. Detailed full-body skin exam.
+- 1. Detailed full-body skin exam

-- 3. Details of current treatment.
+- 2. Details of current therapy

-4. Documentation of any side effects of medication, an eye exam two weeks after initiating Accutane, and the ability to wear flight gear and achieve mask seal (if applicable).
+- 3. Documentation of the ability to achieve mask seal (if applicable)

 TREATMENT: Treatment with oral erythromycin, doxycycline, or tetracycline is NCD following a period of grounding to screen for side effects.
 Minocycline is not acceptable because of the risk of CNS side effects such as light-headedness, dizziness and vertigo.
+Accutane is CD, no waiver.
+Accutane use requires grounding for the duration of therapy, plus 3 months after drug cessation.
+Slit lamp exam and triglyceride levels three months post therapy must be normal.
+LFT abnormalities while on Accutane must be resolved prior to requesting a waiver.